Since when have we become so sensitive to the idea of allowing our children to cry?

 This is the approach my husband and I are taking in getting our three month old to sleep each night and we don’t feel bad about it or fear that he’ll be scarred for the rest of his life.
 There are all kinds of reports and studies out there to prove both sides of the coin, and today I’m not disputing (or judging) either side.
 When it comes to parenting one must make decisions (and stand by them) that fits the needs of their families without feeling shame or judgement from others – and for us it’s allowing our son to cry in order to help him learn to soothe himself to sleep and break early sleeping habits such as having to nurse or rock him to sleep.

-One thing I refuse to endorse is a toddler who can only sleep in their parents bed, falling asleep on our chests or being held, needing to have either one of us in his room to fall asleep, or the many other ridiculous things parents do to get their kids to sleep at night.
+Personally, one thing I refuse to endorse is a toddler who can only sleep in our bed, fall asleep on our chests or being held, needing to have either one of us in his room to fall asleep, or the many other ridiculous things parents do to get their kids to sleep at night.
 Don’t misunderstand: I love my son to pieces and I would love nothing more than to hold him while he sleeps, and I do, but it’s not at bedtime.
-Setting clear routines, especially at night, has helped us in our efforts to get Baby G to sleep soundly each and every night without us having to keep up what we were doing when he was just a newborn.
+Setting clear routines, especially at night, has helped us in our efforts to get Greyson to sleep soundly each and every night without us having to keep up what we were doing when he was just a newborn.
 Those days are over and yes, even at three months old.

 It’s important for us parents to realize that we need to adapt to our kids as they grow.
 Their needs change over time and it’s up to us, the adults, to know what is appropriate at each stage in their development.
 For my husband and I we chose the cry it out method to sleep training and here is our story.